Charlie Raglan

-He began his career at Port Vale, but was allowed to join non-league Hinckley United in 2012 following a loan spell at the club.
+Raglan began his career at Port Vale but was allowed to join non-League Hinckley United in 2012 following a loan spell at the club.
 He went on to join Nantwich Town in February 2013 and then F.C.
 United of Manchester later in the year.
-He returned to the English Football League with Chesterfield in April 2014 and joined Oxford United in June 2017 following a spell on loan.
-He returned to Port Vale on loan in January 2018 and was loaned out to Cheltenham Town in January 2019, before joining the club permanently five months later.
+He returned to the English Football League with Chesterfield in April 2014 and joined Oxford United in June 2017 following a loan spell.
+He returned to Port Vale on loan in January 2018 and was loaned to Cheltenham Town in January 2019 before joining the club permanently five months later.
 He helped Cheltenham to win promotion as champions of League Two in the 2020–21 season.
+Having been released by Cheltenham, he signed with Oldham Athletic in July 2023.
+He was promoted out of the National League play-offs with the club in 2025, before he moved on to Barrow.

 Career

 Port Vale

-Raglan was born in Wythenshawe, England, but grew up in Tenerife, and spent his youth associated with UD Guargacho, Juan Miguel, and CD Marino.
+Raglan was born in Wythenshawe, England, but grew up in Tenerife and spent his youth associated with UD Guargacho, Juan Miguel, and CD Marino.
 He returned to England and came through the Port Vale youth academy to sign professional forms with the club in June 2011, having just been voted Youth Player of the Year.
 He spent October 2011 on loan at Conference North club Hinckley United; the deal was later extended to cover the month of November.
 He scored for Hinckley in a 3–3 draw at Blyth Spartans.
-He helped the "Knitters" to the First Round of the FA Cup, after playing in all five qualifying matches.
+He helped the "Knitters" to the First round of the FA Cup, after playing in all five qualifying matches.
 He then gave away a penalty against Tamworth in a 2–2 draw at De Montfort Park, before a 90th-minute strike from Kieron St Aimie won the tie for Tamworth at The Lamb Ground.
-He returned to Vale Park in December, having played fourteen games for Hinckley, half of which were in the FA Cup.
-He joined Hinckley on a permanent basis in the summer after Vale manager Micky Adams 'reluctantly' opted not to offer him a new contract at the club.
+He returned to Vale Park in December, having played 14 games for Hinckley, half of which were in the FA Cup.
+He joined Hinckley permanently in the summer after Vale manager Micky Adams 'reluctantly' opted not to offer him a new contract at the club.

-Non-league
+Non-League

 He signed with Nantwich Town in February 2013, manager Jimmy Quinn stating that "he is ambitious and wants to fulfil his potential and realise dream of playing league football."
 He joined Northern Premier League Premier Division club FC United of Manchester for the 2013–14 season, helping Karl Marginson's "Red Rebels" to a second-place finish in the league; they reached the play-off semi-finals, where they were beaten by Ashton United at Gigg Lane.